Data Analysis 11 min read

 What Tiered Pricing Looks Like in Practice

-We built this into our standard PPV release workflow.
-Every release now goes through three sends scheduled within minutes of each other — whale tier at the top price, mid tier at the middle price, casual tier at the floor price.
-We track conversions by tier after 24 hours and use that data to refine the price recommendations for the next release.
+The mechanics are straightforward: instead of one mass-send at a single price point, you run three sends to three groups.
+Same content, different price.
+We built this into our standard PPV release workflow — every drop now runs three sends scheduled within minutes of each other.
+Whale tier at the top price, mid tier at the middle, casual tier at the floor.
+We track conversions by tier after 24 hours and use that data to refine recommendations for the next release.

-The first concern every creator has when you explain this: “Won’t fans find out they paid more than someone else?”
-In practice, no. OnlyFans fans aren’t comparing PPV receipts with each other.
-And even if they did, the prices we’re talking about — $10 vs $20 vs $75 — don’t create outrage the way airline pricing does.
-The content is still priced proportionally to what the fan has demonstrated they’re willing to spend.
+The first concern every creator has: “Won’t fans find out they paid more than someone else?”
+In practice, no. OnlyFans fans are not comparing PPV receipts.
+And even if they did, $10 vs. $20 vs. $75 does not create the outrage that airline pricing does.
+The content is priced proportionally to what each fan has demonstrated they are willing to spend.

 The second concern is operational: is this three times the work?
 Not with the API.
-You pull the segment lists once, you build the send logic once, and then every release runs through the same automated flow.
-The marginal effort per PPV drop is nearly zero.
+You pull the segment lists once, build the send logic once, and then every release runs through the same automated flow.
+The marginal effort per PPV drop is close to zero.

 The Revenue Impact